commontoolsinc/tutorials/state.md

 The return value is a reactive component this will be updated anytime the input is updated (in our case, the `dex Cell`).

-You can instead defer calling this `lift`'d function or even call it repeatedly.
+We can instead defer calling this `lift`'d function or even call it repeatedly.
 Each new call will result in a new reactive component that is tracked independently of the others.
 :::

 Here, we add it to the `[UI]` on line 5: